0x646e78/docker-plantuml/README.md

     ./plantuml example.puml

-If successful an svg of the rendered image will be in `./out/'
+If successful both svg & png images will be in `./out/'

 ## Limitations

-I have only enabled svg, and single file processing.
-Should be quick and easy to extend.
+I have only enabled svg and png (and you always get both), and single file processing.

 No GUI support.